-The dazzling Paint the Night parade made a return to Disneyland Resort with the start of the first-ever Pixar Fest, which kicked off on Friday, April 13.
+The dazzling Paint the Night parade made a return to Disneyland Resort with the start of the first-ever Pixar Fest, which kicked off on Friday, April 13, 2018.
+Though Pixar Fest ended on September 3, Paint the Night parade continues its limited run at Disneyland Resort until November 7, 2018.
 If you haven’t had a chance to experience the parade, we’ve got the scoop on what to expect during your visit.

 Paint the Night is a parade filled with beloved Disney characters, brilliant LED lights, and lots of catchy music.
-Previously seen at Disneyland Park during 60th anniversary celebrations, the parade now makes its way through Disney California Adventure during Pixar Fest.
+Previously seen at Disneyland Park during 60th anniversary celebrations, the parade now makes its way through Disney California Adventure.
 If you’re a fan of Main Street Electrical Parade you’ll probably love Paint the Night, since they’re visually similar.

 WATCH – PAINT THE NIGHT PARADE FULL SHOW DURING PIXAR FEST AT DISNEY CALIFORNIA ADVENTURE:

 The parade features characters and floats from Pixar hits like “Toy Story,” Monsters, Inc.,” “Cars,” and “Finding Nemo.”
 You’ll also spot plenty of other favorites from classic Disney movies, including the following:

 - Donald Duck

 - Minnie Mouse